simoncblyth/opticks/notes/issues/U4RecorderTest_U4Stack_stag_enum_random_alignment.rst

 * where does SA fit into this ?
 B:G4 is getting NoRINDEX truncated ? but A actually finds perfectAbsorbSurface boundary

-* TODO:Geant4 surface equivalent on the Rock///Air boundary
+* DONE: added Geant4 surface equivalent on the Rock///Air boundary
+  which succeeds to avoid the dirty NoRINDEX truncation

 ::